Darm94/my6502DummyGame/README.md

-# NES-Style Pixel Movement in 6502 Assembly
+# Pixel Movement in 6502 Assembly with arrows keys

 A small educational exercise in MOS 6502 Assembly that move a “pixel” (a memory cell) using the joypad.